grayhemp/pgcookbook/database_server_configuration.md

 ## Database Server Configuration

-This text describes a checklist you need to follow when configuring a new database server.
+This text describes a check list you need to follow when configuring a new database server.

 Check if the server is available by SSH and that necessary permissions